wtwingate/pylect/README.md

 ## Contributing

-I would like to develop this into a tool that can be used by multiple denominations with multiple lectionaries, so feedback and pull requests are more than welcome!
+I would like to develop this into a tool that can be used by multiple denominations with multiple lectionaries, so feedback and contributions are more than welcome!